Women in the book of Acts: real, diverse and essentialWritten by Subby Szterszky

 Rhoda the servant girl

 From all indications, Mary’s household was marked by an atmosphere of warmth and good humour, as exemplified by her servant girl, Rhoda.
-Among Rhoda’s duties, it was her job to answer the door when visitors called, much like a maid or a personal assistant might do today.
+Among Rhoda’s duties, it was her job to answer the door when visitors called, much like a maid or personal assistant might do today.

 This charming episode plays like something out of Shakespeare or a modern sitcom.
 Through these two women – a kindly rich widow and her slightly flighty servant girl – Luke preserves a slice of early church life far removed from the stern, patriarchal caricature of popular imagination.